LauraHingley/CrowdHailer.github.io/_drafts/2015-11-12-organising-client-javascript-with-rollup-js.md

 ### Simple test execution

-Typing all those commands in to execute the tests would be painful.
+Typing all those commands to execute the tests would be painful.
 We can make life much easier by declaring them as npm scripts.
 First one change is needed in `karma.conf.js`, we will set singleRun configuration to be true.